-If all three of these wagers were successful, then you would win your parlay and stand to make significantly more money than if you had just placed each bet separately.
-Parlays offer higher rewards due to the increased risk taken on when placing them but they can be an effective way to add excitement to NBA betting markets.
+If all three of these wagers are successful, then you would win your parlay and stand to make significantly more money than if you had just placed each bet separately.
+Parlays offer greater risk and reward, adding excitement and potential for higher returns to NBA betting markets.

 NBA Betting Strategies

-By following these strategies, you should be able to make more informed decisions and increase your chances of success when betting on the NBA.
+By implementing these strategies and remaining disciplined, you can make more informed decisions, increase your chances of success, and enjoy a more rewarding experience when betting on the NBA

 Is it legal to bet on NBA games?